 You can also challenge your kid’s creativity as you have fun in the backyard and use available tools and objects to make your obstacle course!
 That is half the fun!

 Are your tweens driving you up the wall indoors?
-Get them outdoor doing what they do best!
+Get them outdoors doing what they do best!

 These tree climbing holds are the perfect tool to get them to test their dexterity outside.
 Even if you don’t have the perfect tree in the yard, try an external wall on the house to get them pushing and challenging themselves.